dotnet/docs/docs/fsharp/language-reference/interfaces.md

 ## Remarks

 Interface declarations resemble class declarations except that no members are implemented.
 Instead, all the members are abstract, as indicated by the keyword `abstract`.
 You do not provide a method body for abstract methods.
+F# cannot define a default method implementation on an interface, but it is compatible with default implementations defined by C#.
+Default implementations using the `default` keyword are only supported when inheriting from a non-interface base class.

 The default accessibility for interfaces is `public`.